Trial Run (1984 film)

 Trial Run is a 1984 New Zealand film directed by Melanie Read starring Annie Whittle.

 The film is a feminist revision of the thriller genre.

 Plot summary

 Rosemary Edmonds, a photographer and runner, must temporarily leave her husband and two children when she moves into a remote coastal cottage to carry out an assignment to photograph a colony of rare penguins.
 It soon becomes apparent that she is being stalked in the cottage by an unknown tormentor.
 In a twist ending, the "stalker" is revealed to be Rosemary's own teenage son.

 Cast

+Production

+Trial Run was the first New Zealand feature film to be written and directed by a woman, and had a largely female cast and crew.
+Marathon runner Allison Roe and reporter Karen Sims appear briefly as themselves in a television interview seen early in the film.

+Reception

+The film received mixed reviews.
+In New Zealand, The Press described it as "enjoyable and satisfying in its small way", while Rip It Up felt the film suffered from a "rather sketchy script".
+In the UK, critic F. Maurice Speed called it a "fascinating and cleverly worked thriller"; Leslie Halliwell and John Elliot found the film generated some suspense but criticised its surprise ending as weak; while Time Out and The Guardian found the final revelation of the culprit's motives to be "preposterous" and "verging on the incomprehensible".

+Several film historians have compared Trial Run to Gaylene Preston's Mr. Wrong (1985), another New Zealand thriller with feminist themes.